 powdered sugar, optional

-1. Preheat the oven to 350 degrees.
-Butter and cut a round of parchment or wax paper to fit in the bottom of the pan.
-Butter the top of the parchment.
+1. Preheat oven to 350 degrees.
+Butter and cut a round of parchment or wax paper to fit in bottom of 9-inch cake pan.
+Butter top of parchment.
+Peel and dice apples into chunks.
+In a saute pan, add 2 tablespoons of butter, apples and 2 tablespoons of sugar.
+Saute apples over medium heat until slightly tender, about 8 minutes.

-3. Turn off the heat and let the apples cool in the pan, while you make the cake.
+2. Turn off heat and let apples cool in pan, while you prepare cake.

-7. Then, add the egg mixture into the dry ingredients and mix on low for 2 minutes or until the batter looks slightly grainy.
+4. Add egg and almond extract to melted butter, whisk with a fork.
+Add egg mixture into dry ingredients and mix on low for 2 minutes, or until batter looks creamy, but slightly grainy.

-8. Next, add the sour cream and milk and mix on low until just combined, about 1 minute.
+5. Add sour cream and milk and mix on low until just combined, about 1 minute.
 Do not over mix.
+Remove bowl and stir batter with a rubber spatula to combine.

-11. Spoon the apples over the top of the cake batter and sprinkle the almonds over the apples.
+6. Add batter to prepared pan and smooth out evenly on top.
+Spoon apples over top of cake batter and sprinkle almonds over apples.